Skip to content

 What is Polymerization in 3D Printing?

 Polymerization is the chemical process of turning resin from a liquid into a solid, through the formation of chemical bonds between the molecules of the resin.
-During printing, a vat of photopolymer resin is placed in front of a UV light source – your LCD screen on the Ackuretta SOL, for example.
+During printing, a vat of photopolymer resin is placed in front of a UV light source – that is, for example, the LCD screen on your Ackuretta SOL PlusSOL, for example.
 The monochrome (or in some cases RGB) LCD screen allows the UV light to be emitted in a specific pattern – the resin only cures in those specific areas which come into contact with the light.
 Each layer is printed in the specific pattern in which the light is emitted.

 The process of polymerization happens in three phases: initiation, propagation, and termination.